AditiChikkali/BetterPurchase/README.md

 -Cleaning Supplies

-*Advance Search facility
+*Advanced Search facility

-Customer can advance their search by setting various product specifications like brand name, device memory in case of electronics,Volume(quantity) of beverage bottles  etc.
+Customer can advance their search by setting various product specifications like brand name, device memory in case of electronics, volume(quantity) of beverage bottles, etc.

 *Customer feedback section

 The consumer will be able to check and offer information about the product's quality.

+Team Members:

 Name | Github id | NUID